kastaneda/ytdlui/README.md

 Important point is that I usally do not want to interrupt the video.
 Just make a side-note to download it later.
-There is non-blocking bookmarklet to enqueue current page.
+There is non-blocking bookmarklet to enqueue current URL.
 Actual downloading is done via slow lazy cronjob, one video per run.